axaptional/electron-ipc/README.md

 An easy-to-use symmetric wrapper around Electron's IPC API

 **Note:**
-This package is still a **work in progress** and should not be used in any projects yet, let alone any production environments.
+This package is still a **work in progress** and
+**has not been extensively tested**.
+Therefore, it should not be used in any production environments yet.

 ## Features